osiris-314/cookieimporter/README.md

 5) replace 'xs_value_here' and 'c_user_value_here' with the correct cookie values

 ## After creating the user:
-The use will be now available in the available users menu and the option facebook will be available to you.
+The user is now available in the available users menu and the option facebook will be available to you.

 # Keep in mind diferent websites use diferent cookies: